 Q: How many players can be rostered per team?

 A: YPAC can only roster 14 girls per team.
 This is the maximum amount of players that a coach is able to rotate for required playing time.
 A minimum of 10 girls per team are required to roster a “team”.

 Q: What does my player do if she does not make one of the rostered YPAC Softball teams?

-A: Your player is able to sign up with other little leagues in the surrounding county’s including Aurora Little League.
-If you want to stay closer to home they are allowed to sign up and play baseball with Markland Little League.
+A: Your player is able to sign up with other little leagues in the surrounding county’s including Aurora Little League, Dearborn County Girls Softball (ask to be placed on the Rising Sun team), Madison or Carrolton.
+If you want to stay closer to home they are allowed to sign up and play baseball with Markland Dam Little League.
 NOTE: Markland Little League no longer has softball teams.
 YPAC Softball is Switzerland County’s youth softball program.

 Q: Do you offer sponsorships or payment plans?